top of page

 THE COUNSELLING PROCESS

-To get the most out of counselling, one begins a process of exploration and growth to uncover different, often complex layers of ourselves and work towards being our best self.
-I strive to provide a safe space in which those entering this process can feel secure in allowing me to witness that journey, and to share my perspective and insight.
-I can offer guidance and provide tools, but at the end of the day it is you doing the work and deciding what will be helpful to implement or incorporate into your life.
-I aspire to be worthy of participating in the process by providing a space that is respectful, honest, compassionate, free of judgement, and where you can allow yourself to be vulnerable.
+I strive to provide a safe space in which those entering this process can feel secure in allowing me to witness their journey of exploration and growth.
+I can share my perspective and insight, as well as provide tools, but at the end of the day it is you doing the work and deciding what will be helpful to implement or incorporate into your life.
+I aspire to be worthy of participating in the process by providing a space that is respectful, honest, compassionate, free of judgement, and where you can allow yourself to be open and vulnerable.

 AREAS OF EXPERTISE/FOCUS